Iris Wheeler: Iris returns

 Iris was enraged when Rachel fell in love with the Cory family's sworn enemy, Carl Hutchins (Charles Keating).
 When Rachel and Carl announced their engagement, Iris plotted to ruin their wedding.
 She decided to fire blanks at Carl while he stood at the altar to scare him.
 Her plan went horribly wrong when a newly returned Evan (now played by Eric Scott Woods) put real bullets into her gun.
 Iris ended up actually shooting Carl and almost killing him.
 She was arrested and charged with attempted murder.
 She was found guilty and sentenced to eight years in prison.

+Reception

+A writer from Soap Opera Digest called McKinsey's Iris "the show’s centerpiece."
+In 2024, Charlie Mason from Soaps She Knows placed Iris 11th on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Daytime may never have known a bigger bitch than the one that the late Beverlee McKinsey played from 1972-80; the character was so popular, she was given her own spinoff!"